IvoVellekoop/openwfs/docs/source/development.rst

     poetry install --with dev --with docs
     poetry run pytest

 The examples are located in the ``examples`` directory.
 Note that a lot of functionality is also demonstrated in the automatic tests located in the ``tests`` directory.
 As an alternative to downloading the source code, the samples can also be copied directly from the example gallery on the documentation website :cite:`readthedocsOpenWFS`.

-Important to note for adding hardware devices, is that many of the components rely on third-party, in some case proprietary drivers.
-For using NI DAQ components, the nidaqmx package needs to be installed, and for openCV and Genicam their respective drivers need to be installed.
-The specific requirements are always listed in the documentation of the functions and classes that require packages like these.
+By default, this only installs the dependencies for the basic OpenWFS package.
+To install the dependencies for the other components (the OpenGL, genicam or nidaq), use ``poetry -E opengl -E genicam -E nidaq install`` or ``poetry -E all`.

 Building the documentation
 --------------------------------------------------